Related Articles

 Show all

 Now, consider mixing this timeless communication method with videos.
-That’s the cherry on top of an already delicious cake.
+That's the cherry on top of an already delicious cake.
+In business, this kind of blend can make all the difference.

 What Is Video Storytelling?

+Video storytelling uses visual narratives to convey a message.
 Like traditional storytelling, video storytelling has a beginning, a middle, and an end.
 But since it's a video, it also has sounds and captivating visuals to make the experience immersive.

-Jerome Bruner, a Cognitive Psychologist, also mentions that people are 22 times more likely to remember stories than mere facts.
+Jerome Bruner, a Cognitive Psychologist, mentions that people are 22 times more likely to remember stories than mere facts.

 Popular Video Storytelling Techniques